 Can I make this recipe gluten-free?

 You can use a gluten-free flour mix instead of the whole wheat flour.
-Just make sure that the mix has xanthan gum or something else that will hold it together.
+Just make sure that the blend has xanthan gum or something else that will hold it together.

 How do I make this banana bread vegan?

-Can I add extras like nuts or chocolate chips?
+Can I include extras like chocolate chips or nuts?

 Absolutely!
-Feel free to mix in chopped nuts, seeds, or dairy-free dark chocolate chips to enhance flavor and textur.
+Feel free to mix in chopped nuts, seeds, or dairy-free dark chocolate chips to enhance flavor and texture.

 Can I use frozen bananas?